emilchr/jamming/README.md

 ## Known bugs and fixes
 - ~Not able to scroll down to view all the tracks in SearchResult and Playlist.(#root overrided body scroll.
 Disabled body scroll.)~
-- Search button is not working.
 - ~The first time clicking "Save to Spotify" fails.
 (Username was not retrieved.
 Added an asyncronous function.)~
+- Search button is not working.
+- Preview keeps playing after another preview has been started.
+- User icon not loading on first redirect from Spotify Authorization.

 ## Future features
 - [ ] Add a login modal with the Spotify authorization site.